 Myeloma, also known as multiple myeloma, is a blood cancer arising from plasma cells.
 At any one time there are around 17,500 people living with myeloma in the UK.
 It accounts for 15 per cent of blood cancers, and two per cent of all cancers.
-Myeloma mainly affects those over the age of 65, however it has been diagnosed in people as young as 20.
+Myeloma mainly affects those over the age of 65, however it has been diagnosed in people much younger.

 What are plasma cells?